whatwg/fs/AccessHandle.md

     relying on the new surface's performance and direct buffered access to offload sound segments to disk instead of holding them in memory.
-*   Provide a fast and persistent [Emscripten](https://emscripten.org/) filesystem to act as generic and easily accessible storage for Wasm.
+*   Provide a fast and persistent [Emscripten](https://emscripten.org/) file system to act as generic and easily accessible storage for Wasm.

 ## Non-goals